 The revised schedule for Judy’s continued engagement at The Palace was published on this day.
 Check out those prices!

 December 12, 1954: The recent brawl between Frank Sinatra and press agent James Byron that took place in the early morning hours of December 10 was in the news again after Sinatra gave a statement about what happened.
-On Saturday, December 10th, Sinatra stated that cause of his anger was Byron referring to Judy as a “broad.”
+On Saturday, December 10th, Sinatra stated that the cause of his anger was Byron referring to Judy as a “broad.”
 “I resented his calling Judy a ‘broad.’
 I have him a left hook and knocked him on his fanny.?

 Hedda Hopper listed Judy as one of the stars who was rallying around the sick Dottie Ponedel.
 Dottie was Judy’s (and other stars’) makeup artist for years, giving her special brand of makeup and more than that, being a friend and confidant.

 Check out Meredith Ponedel’s recent wonderful book about Dottie.
-You can purchase it on Amazon here.
+Purchase it on Amazon here.